For US Healthcare Professionals and Trade. This page is intended for US audiences only. Rx only.

 Adverse Event Reporting: You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit MedWatch (www.fda.gov/medwatch) or call 1-800-FDA-1088.

-Full Prescribing Information, including Boxed Warning, will be available on DailyMed (dailymed.nlm.nih.gov) prior to product launch.
+Full Prescribing Information, including Boxed Warning, will be available on DailyMed (dailymed.nlm.nih.gov).
+Please refer to the full Prescribing Information before prescribing.